-Sherlock pronounced it "polly-gamey"- a sure-fire sign that he'd never heard the expression in real life and had read it somewhere.
+Sherlock pronounced it "polly-gamey"- a sure-fire sign he'd never heard the expression in real life and had read it somewhere.
 The Encyclopedia Britannica, perhaps, or he'd been raiding Mycroft's book collection again.
 This was something of an achievement in itself, since Sherlock was four years old and not yet at school.

 "Sherlock, your mother and I are talking," was the curt response.

 Neither Mycroft nor Sherlock were used to wearing suits to dinner, and Sherlock was not used to wearing a suit at all.
 He hated the scratchy shirt, and he felt like the tie was choking him.
-Just then, he'd been pulling at it at intervals for the past hour, alternatively contrite and defiant of the scolding he got from Mummy for doing it.
+He'd been pulling at it at intervals for the past hour, alternatively contrite and defiant of the scolding he got from Mummy for doing it.
 Mycroft, she explained, wasn't pulling off his tie, was he?

 Mycroft was dressed like Dad.
 Sherlock didn't know if he liked that either.

-Aside from the wonder that was the Shuttlecock Dress, Mummy had all her best jewelry on and had pinned her hair up.
-She'd laid out the best china, most of which Sherlock was forbidden to even breathe near, let alone use - she'd accepted the visual interruption of Sherlock's child's dishes at the table over the possibility of the Edgeware being broken.
+Aside from the wonder that was the Shuttlecock Dress, Mummy had all her best jewelry on and her hair pinned up.
+She'd laid out the best china, most of which Sherlock was forbidden to even breathe near, let alone use - she'd accepted the visual interruption of Sherlock's child's dishes at the table over the possibility of the Wedgwood being broken.
 Sherlock, for his part, had wolfed down his meal in about two bites.
 He'd forgotten Mummy's rule: no leaving the table until the grown-ups did.